near/docs/docs/2.develop/3.contracts/crosscontract/crosscontract.md

 ---

-## Example: Querying Information
+## Snippet: Querying Information

 Querying information from another contract is a common scenario.
-Lets write a method that, given an `account_id`, queries how much NEAR they have staked in a specific validator.
+Lets write a method that queries how much an Account (`account_id`) has staked in a specific validator.

 <Tabs className="language-tabs">
   <TabItem value="as" label="AS - Assemblyscript">